gaelccc/pyRTX/manuscript/paper.md

 to deep space precise orbit determination, and the scientific products that it enables.
 The main factor impacting the limited accuracy of non-gravitational force models is the complex 3D shape of the spacecraft.
-While fast, reliable,  analytical models are available for simple shapes (spheres, cubes, etc), no such model is generally available for a complex shape.
-This software package aims to address this limitation by legeraging ray-tracing to compute the complex interaction between the forcing environment (radiation, atmosphere) and the three dimensional shape of the spacecraft.
+While fast, reliable,  analytical models are available for simple shapes (spheres, flat plates, etc), no such model is generally available for a complex shape.
+This software package aims to address this limitation by leveraging ray-tracing to compute the complex interaction between the forcing environment (radiation, atmosphere) and the three dimensional shape of the spacecraft.
 This software is specifically geared towards planetary OD where inaccuracies of the model often cannot be overcome with continuous tracking as it is routinely done for Earth-orbiting spacecraft.